War Powers Resolution

+The bill was introduced by Clement Zablocki, a Democratic congressman representing Wisconsin's 4th district.
+The bill had bipartisan support and was co-sponsored by a number of U.S. military veterans.
 The War Powers Resolution requires the president to notify Congress within 48 hours of committing armed forces to military action and forbids armed forces from remaining for more than 60 days, with a further 30-day withdrawal period, without congressional authorization for use of military force (AUMF) or a declaration of war by the United States.
 The resolution was passed by two-thirds each of the House and Senate, overriding the veto of President Richard Nixon.

-It has been alleged that the War Powers Resolution has been violated in the past – for example, by George W. Bush invading Iraq in 2003 or by President Bill Clinton in 1999, during NATO bombing of Yugoslavia.
-Congress has disapproved all such incidents, but none has resulted in any successful legal actions being taken against the president for alleged violations.
+It has been alleged that the War Powers Resolution has been violated in the past.
+However, Congress has disapproved all such incidents, and no allegations have resulted in successful legal actions taken against a president.

-Background
+Constitutional background

 Under the United States Constitution, war powers are divided.
 Under Article I, Section 8, Congress has the power to: